Motor Speech Disorders in Adults

 Why So Cal Speech and Swallow?

-Our sole mission is to provide expert speech-language services at the So-Cal therapy center, emphasizing caregiver education and training.
+Our sole mission is to provide expert speech-language services at Speak Live Play, emphasizing caregiver education and training.
 We help the patient improve communication and train the caregiver and family on how they can communicate effectively with their loved one.

 Sources H2